 More than 750,000 square feet of teaching, research, and performance space.
 Student life and recreation facilities.
 Cutting-edge digital media resources.
 An enhanced gameday experience.
 The largest building project in our history.
 This is how Notre Dame plans to awaken a sleeping giant and infuse it with life and learning every day of the year.
 This is our unconventional dream.

-The Academic Building boasts space designed to enhance student development and formation.
+The Student Center boasts space designed to enhance student development and formation.

 - Meeting rooms, graduate and undergraduate student lounges, a dining area, and student organization space